gibbsly/bse/README.md

 This is a utility that adds some additional functionality to the debug stick when used on spawners.
 [You can obtain a debug stick with `/give @s minecraft:debug_stick`]

-I have a video explaining what this does and how to use it [here]
+I have a video explaining what this does and how to use it [here] - (hello to those who are here before the video is uploaded)

 ## With this pack installed, right clicking a spawner with a debug stick will do a few different things.
 ### Initialization